rust-windowing/winit/FEATURES.md

   usability improvements and cannot be reasonably implemented in an external crate.
 These are generally optional and exposed through Cargo features.

 Core features are taken care of by the core Winit maintainers.
 Platform features are not.
-When a Platform feature is submitted, the submitter is considered the expert in the feature and may be asked to support the feature should it break in the future.
+When a platform feature is submitted, the submitter is considered the expert in the feature and may be asked to support the feature should it break in the future.

 Winit ***does not*** directly expose functionality for drawing inside windows or creating native